ivayloknchv/Geometry-Tool/README.md

 6. Determine the equations of all altitudes, medians, symetrals are and perimeter of a triangle defined by the coordinates of its vertices
 7. Find the tangent of a parabolyc equation (ax^2+bx+c=y) through a point
 8. Determine the intersection point of a line and a parabola
 9. Determime if four lines form a quadrilateral and its type.
-If they don't, show an appropriate message
+If they don't, an appropriate message will be shown

 You can also name your lines and points with Latin alphabet letters, digits and '_'.
 Max 10 symbols for every name!